proudlyserving/proudlyserving.github.io/_contents/appoint-an-owner.md

 ---
 title: Appoint an owner
-description: To ensure success of digital products and services, governments must appoint a leader by identifying and empowering a single product owner.
+description: To ensure the success of products and services, governments must identify and empower a single product owner as leader.
 img-feat:
 author: Daniel Soto
 icon: fa-solid fa-user-check